Skip to main content

 • Melphalan

 Often one of these drugs is combined with other types of drugs like corticosteroids and immunomodulating drugs (see below).
-If a stem cell transplant is planned, most doctors avoid using certain chemo drugs, like melphalan, that can damage bone marrow.
+If a stem cell transplant is planned as part of a person's treatment, most doctors avoid using certain chemo drugs, like melphalan, that can damage bone marrow.

 Chemo side effects

-Chemo drugs kill cancer cells but also can damage normal cells.
-They are given carefully to avoid or reduce the side effects of chemotherapy.
-These side effects depend on the type and dose of drugs given and the how long they are taken.
+Chemo drugs kill cancer cells but also can damage normal cells, which can lead to side effects.
+These side effects depend on the type and dose of drugs given and how long they are taken.
 Common side effects of chemo include:

 • Hair loss